 It is critical to understand that Millennials behave differently, and need different types of solutions to stay engaged at work.

 Irrespective of the long-term aims and ambitions of an individual company, the ability to attract and retain millennial talent will be a vital step to achieving it.

 Here are 10 key personality traits human resources managers and learning and development professionals should understand when cultivating today’s Millennials to be tomorrow’s business leaders.

 PwC’s 14th Annual Global CEO Survey

-1. Millennials Are Motivated by Meaning
+1. Millennial Generation Characteristics: Motivated by Meaning

 What else do they want for career happiness?
 Millennials are constantly on the lookout for a job that provides more “meaning”.
 What does “meaning” mean, exactly?
 Through interviews, Fast Company uncovered that meaningful work allows you to:

 - Share your gifts

 - Make an impact in the lives of others

 Getting these three components to align is the goal, but it’s certainly not easy.
 Millennials derive a sense of meaning from helping others, with 84% agreeing with the statement “knowing I am helping to make a positive difference in the world is more important to me than professional recognition.”